illeandrei/cv-from-scratch/README.md

 ##### Git:
 - open https://github.com
-- create new repo with same name as project on disk (illeandrei.github.io)
+- create new repo with same name as project on disk (cv-from-scratch)
+    - or if you want to open as live page, name repo like this: 'illeandrei.github.io'
 - create ssh-key to skip using account/password
     - open Git Bash
     - generate ssh-key (make sure to replace with your email address):